Device Emulation

 Using device-tests, fwupd can prevent regressions by updating and downgrading firmware on real hardware.
 However, much past a few dozen devices this does not scale, either by time, or because real devices need plugging in and out.
 We can unit test the plugin internals, but this does not actually test devices being attached, removed, and being updated.

-By recording the backend devices we can build a “history” in GUsb of what control, interrupt and bulk transfers were sent to, and received from the device.
+By recording the backend devices we can build a “history” what USB control, interrupt and bulk transfers were sent to, and received from the device.
 By dumping these we can “replay” the update without the physical hardware connected.

 There are some problems that make this emulation slightly harder than the naive implementation: